esmaeil-taheri/Exchange-Platform/README.md

 ### Prerequisites

 - Docker & Docker Compose
-- Python 3.12+ (for local development without Docker)
+- [uv](https://docs.astral.sh/uv/) 0.8+ (for local development without Docker)
 - Git

+uv manages both the Python toolchain and the dependencies — you do not need to install Python 3.12 or create a virtualenv yourself.

 ### 1. Clone the Repository